MicrosoftDocs/architecture-center/docs/framework/security/design-network.md

 ## Related links

 Combine network controls with application, identity, and other technical control types.
 This approach is effective in preventing, detecting, and responding to threats outside the networks you control.
-For more information see these articles:
+For more information, see these articles:
 - [Applications and services security](design-apps-services.md)
 - [Identity and access management considerations](design-identity.md)
 - [Data protection](design-storage.md)